sendgrid/sendgrid-java/README.md

 * You need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).
 * You need to include the [json library from chargebee](http://maven-repository.com/artifact/org.json/org.json/chargebee-1.0)

-### via Maven

-I'd like to get this on Maven.
-Please [+1 your support](https://github.com/sendgrid/sendgrid-java/issues/6) if you'd like to see it on Maven as well.

 ## Example App